rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 After we've called `add_text` and added some content to our post, we still want the `content` method to return an empty string slice since the post is still in the draft state, as shown on line 8 of Listing 17-11.
-For now, let's implement the `content` method with the simplest thing that will fulfil this requirement: always returning an empty string slice.
+For now, let's implement the `content` method with the simplest thing that will fulfill this requirement: always returning an empty string slice.
 We're going to change this later once we implement the ability to change a post's state to be published.
 With what we have so far, though, posts can only be in the draft state, which means the post